MintKyle/CSIS-2420-A02/CSIS-2420-A02/readme.txt

  *  Which data structure did you choose (array, linked list, etc.)
  *  and why?
  *****************************************************************************/
+For both queues (randomized and deque) we implemented an iterable to give them independent iterators over items in a specific order.

 For Deque we used a doubly linked list to easily access the first and last items as well as the neighboring items using next and prev.
 For randomizedQueue we used an array since arrays are are more efficient